Nandu-Pyayala/Blinkit_Sales_Performance_Analysis/README.md

 The analysis includes the following steps:
 1. **Data Preprocessing:** Clean and format the raw data for analysis in Excel.
-2. **Sales Trend Analysis:** Use Excel charts and Power BI visualizations to identify key sales trends, seasonal spikes, and declines.
-3. **Product Performance:** Perform detailed analysis on product categories, identifying top performers and underperformers.
+3. **Outlet Performance:** Perform detailed analysis on outlets, identifying trends and patterns based on outlets.
-4. **Customer Segmentation:** Utilize Power BI’s advanced features to segment customers based on purchasing behavior, location, etc.
-5. **Key Metrics & KPIs:** Track key metrics like total sales, average order value, and product sales growth.
+5. **Key Metrics & KPIs:** Track key metrics like Total sales, Average sales, No of items and Average rating.

 ## Tools Used